 St. Swithun’s, Crampmoor, is Romsey Abbey’s daughter church.
 It was built in the Nineteenth Century to serve a rural community as both a church and a school.
 There were originally two other such combined use buildings in the parish; the school moved out from St. Swithun’s in 1927.

 - Family Service: first Sunday of the month at 10am

 - Holy Communion: all other Sundays, also at 10am

 Baptisms may be held during morning services by arrangement with the Vicar if the person lives in the Parish around St. Swithun’s or attends worship there regularly.

-Only one wedding (in 1994) has been held at St. St Swithuns, for which the bride had to request and pay for, a special licence, sealed by the Archbishop of Canterbury, as normally St. Swithun’s does not hold a licence for weddings.
+Only two weddings (in 1994 and 2019) have been held at St. St Swithuns, for which the couples had to request and pay for, a special licence, sealed by the Archbishop of Canterbury, as normally St. Swithun’s does not hold a licence for weddings.